 An inverse function is a relationship between two variables.
 As one increases, the other decreases.
 The variables respond in opposition to one another; as variable “A” increases, variable “B” decreases.
 If variable “B” increases, variable “A” decreases.
 Here are some examples to help you understand this principle.

 - If more people work on the task, the less time it will take less time to complete.
 If there are fewer people, the job will take longer.

 - Traveling at a faster rate of speed will decrease the time it will take to your destination.
 At a slower pace, it will take longer to get there.

 - In the proper operation of a see-saw, one side goes up the other goes down.
 Balance scales and elevator counter-weights operate the same way.

 We find this same inverse function happens with people.
 We’ll explain how we discovered this inverse relationship in a moment.
 Let’s look at the elements of this equation between faith and reason.

 What is Reasoning?

-There are several online tests (3) to access to measure your reasoning and cognitive skills.
-Mental health professions use similar tools to assess their clients.
+Several online tests (3) measure your reasoning and cognitive skills.
+Mental health professionals use similar tools to assess their clients.

 Your general mental health is one of the critical factors which affects thinking.
-Your intelligence can affect this ability, but it is not a deterrent to brainwashing.
+Your intelligence can affect this ability, but it does not deter brainwashing.